PCMDI/pcmdi_metrics/README.md

 Some installation support for modeling groups participating in CMIP is available via pcmdi-metrics@llnl.gov

-Once the package has been successfully installed, the user needs to set up his/her environment to run the package with
-one of the following two commands, depending on thier shell environment:
+Once the package has been successfully installed, the user needs to configure his/her environment to run the package with one of the following two commands, depending on their shell environment:

-   >  source /export/gleckler1/METRICS_PACKAGE/PCMDI_METRICS/bin/setup_runtime.sh
+   >  source {install_prefix}/PCMDI_METRICS/bin/setup_runtime.sh
 or
-   >  source /export/gleckler1/METRICS_PACKAGE/PCMDI_METRICS/bin/setup_runtime.csh
+   >  source {install_prefix}/PCMDI_METRICS/bin/setup_runtime.csh

 NOTE:  The environment must be set for every window where the metrics package is executed.

-Once the environent is set up, some basic tests of the package can be run to verify everything is properly configured.
+Once the environment is set up, some basic tests of the package can be run to verify everything is properly configured.

    >  pcmdi_metrics_driver.py -p {install_prefix}/PCMDI_METRICS/test/pcmdi/basic_test_parameters_file.py